Rail replacement bus service: Ireland

-As in the United Kingdom, buses have replaced rail services on closed lines.
-The most recent example can be found in County Wexford. where upon the suspension of rail services between Rosslare Europort and Waterford in 2010, Bus Éireann route 370 was introduced.
-However, the bus takes considerably longer than the train journey and fails to serve Waterford railway station.
+As in the United Kingdom, buses have replaced rail services on many closed lines.
+A recent example can be found in County Wexford, where upon the suspension of rail services between Rosslare Europort and Waterford in 2010, Bus Éireann route 370 was introduced.
+However, the bus takes considerably longer than the railway journey and fails to serve Waterford railway station.